Pomegranate molasses is available in Middle Eastern groceries and also, sometimes, in the imported food section of conventional groceries.

 - Pomegranate molasses (just a little, for drizzling on top)

 - Seeds from 1 large pomegranate

-Preheat oven to 425°F. Line a baking tray with foil and coat with olive oil.
+- Preheat oven to 425 degrees Fahrenheit.
+Line a baking tray with foil and coat with olive oil.

-Transfer to a serving bowl or platter, and toss with some salt, if desired.
+- Transfer to a serving bowl or platter.
 Taste to see if it wants to be enhanced with lemon or lime juice, and add this in small amounts, as necessary to brighten.

 - Serve hot, warm, or at room temperature, topped with an artful drizzle of pomegranate molasses and a scattering of pomegranate seeds.

 Nutrition facts:Per 1/8 of recipe 130 calories 3 grams of protein 30 grams of carbohydrates 5 grams of fiber 10 milligrams of sodium